Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-- Share stories of some of the strange sects that seek to predict the end.
-Why do you think people are attracted to these?
-Are they providing a simple answer with no personal responsibility?
+- Discuss some of the strange sects that seek to predict the end.
+Why do you think people are attracted to them?
+Is it because they provide a simple answer with no personal responsibility?

-- Emphasise the importance of building the kingdom of God on earth in the present age.
+- Emphasise the importance of building the kingdom of God on earth in the present day.

-- How are we called to do this in practical ways each day?
+- How are we called to build this kingdom in practical ways each day?

 Symbols and images